NinadKarlekar/Practical_BscIT_MscIT_Ninad/MscIT/Semester 1/Cloud_Computing/README.md

 ## Prac3A

 3A.
-A program to implement simple calculator operations like addition, subtraction, multiplication and division using RPC.
+A program to implement simple calculator operations like addition, subtraction, multiplication and division using RPC. <br>
 **( RPCServer, RPCClient )**
 1. ***RPCServer***
 ```java